The story of my Locost clubman build is told in detailed photos, which can be accessed via the relevant Photo Album menus on the left.

 Emissions testing on the dyno at VIPAC was the last major hurdle prior to registration.

-Final engineering testing.
+Final engineering tests.
 ADR compliance and Torsional testing of the chassis were carried out in my garage by my appointed automotive engineer.
-Specified weight was added to end of the beam to “twist” the chassis.
+Specified weight was added to end of the beam to “twist” the chassis and results measured.